 The overall dominant lithology for Site U1450 (84% of total recovered material) is siliciclastic and comprises fining-upward sequences of fine sand, silt, and clay (i.e., turbidites), as well as homogenized sands and mixed silt-clay layers.
-These turbidites carry major and trace minerals characteristic of Himalayan rivers and of high-grade metamorphic rocks of the Himalaya.
-Clay assemblages are illite and chlorite, which are indicative for the same rivers.
-Siliciclastic units alternate with at least 10 units of calcareous clay sediments (16% of total recovered material).
+These turbidites carry major and trace mineral characteristics of Himalayan rivers and of high-grade metamorphic rocks of the Himalaya.
+Clay assemblages are dominated by illite, which is indicative of the same rivers.
+Siliciclastic units alternate with at least 10 units of calcareous clay (16% of total recovered material).
 The thickest continuous calcareous clay intervals are in lithostratigraphic Unit III and consist of 5.14 m in Core 354-U1450A-34F and 4.8 m in Core 36F.
 Sediments give way downhole in Hole U1450B to increasingly more lithified material (e.g., limestone and claystone) from 627.50 m CSF-A to the base of recovered material.
 Additionally, Site U1450 contains three volcanic ash layers.
-Recovered sediments from Site U1450 were divided into 24 lithostratigraphic units based on lithologic and paleontological characteristics obtained through macroscopic and smear slide analyses, as well as physical property measurements.

-Lithologic differences between units and variations in grain size and bed thickness reflect cycles of proximal turbidity current channel activity and abandonment.
-Sand intervals may represent interlevee "sheet flows," whereas finer grained fractions are more likely preserved in levee deposits.
-Bioturbated calcareous clays represent times of local channel-levee inactivity with reduced and finer siliciclastic deposition that reflects a relative increase in the contribution of biogenic origin from the pelagic zone.
-Many intervals of calcareous clay material show repeated sequences of color-graded beds, which can be due to increased entrainment of siliciclastic material, changes in water column productivity, or changes in the oxidation/reduction horizons of pore water.
+Lithologic differences between units and variations in grain size and bed thickness reflect cycles of turbidity current activity and channel abandonment.
+Sand intervals may represent interlevee sheet flows, whereas finer grained fractions are more likely preserved in levee deposits.
+Bioturbated calcareous clays represent times of local channel inactivity with reduced and finer siliciclastic deposition that reflects a relative increase in the contribution of biogenic origin from the pelagic zone.
+Many intervals of calcareous clay show repeated sequences of color-graded beds, which can be attributed to increased entrainment of siliciclastic material, changes in water column productivity, or changes in the oxidation/reduction horizons of pore water.
 In Hole U1450B, intervals dominated by calcareous and/or clayey material become increasingly lithified with depth, and many are intercalated with very thin to thin silt or siltstone layers.
-Plant fragments occur throughout the cored section, more commonly in silt and siltstone intervals, although a few sand-dominated units also contain macroscopic organic material.
-At the top of Hole U1450A is an 18 cm thick ash layer that presumably corresponds to the ~75 ka Toba volcanic eruption which produced widespread tephra deposits across the Bay of Bengal (e.g., Gasparotto et al., 2000).
+Plant fragments occur throughout the cored section, more commonly in silt and siltstone intervals, although a few sanddominated units also contain macroscopic organic material.
+At the top of Hole U1450A, an 18 cm thick ash layer presumably corresponds to the ~75 ka Toba volcanic eruption that produced widespread tephra deposits across the Bay of Bengal (e.g., Gasparotto et al., 2000).

-Calcareous nannofossil and planktonic foraminiferal biostratigraphic analyses conducted on Site U1450 samples resulted in identification of 18 biomarker events.
-These events were used to construct 4 foraminferal and 11 nannofossil biozones, providing excellent age control extending back to the late Miocene.
-The recovery of a late Miocene succession achieves one of the key objectives of this expedition and includes sediments that may contain the C_4 photosynthetic flora expansion (Galy et al., 2010).
+Calcareous nannofossil and planktonic foraminiferal biostratigraphic analyses conducted on Site U1450 samples identified 18 biomarker events.
+These events were used to construct 4 foraminiferal and 11 nannofossil biozones, providing excellent age control extending back to the late Miocene.
+The recovery of a late Miocene succession achieves one of the key objectives of this expedition and includes sediments that may contain the C4 photosynthetic flora expansion (Galy et al., 2010).